9 February to 7 May 2017

 Museum Haus Konstruktiv begins its 2017 annual program with an exhibition block dedicated to British art.

 Cerith Wyn Evans (born in 1958 in Llanelli, Wales, lives and works near London) began his career as an artist in the 1980s with music videos and experimental short films.
 Today, he is not only known as a filmmaker, but also as a conceptual artist.
 Texts, mirrors, plants, film projections, photographs, neon objects, neon lettering and various other light sources are often used in his formally reduced installations.
-Light, language, time and the recipients’ perception thereof are central themes in Evan’s oeuvre, which contains a multitude of references to literature, philosophy, music, film, theater and works by other visual artists.
+Light, language, time and the recipients’ perception thereof are central themes in his oeuvre, which contains a multitude of references to literature, philosophy, music, film, theater and works by other visual artists.

 For the entrance hall at Museum Haus Konstruktiv, Evans has conceived an installation with fluorescent tubes that hang down from the ceiling and have a delicate form derived from the precise formalized movements of traditional Japanese Noh theater.
 It features a concentration of complex lines that echo the transitions of various theatrical sequences of movements and ways of walking.
 Alongside this, a large-format sound sculpture can be experienced, consisting of 19 glass flutes in a radial arrangement, into which air is blown via transparent tubes.
 The sound that this generates is modulated by means of different intervals, volumes, high pitches, low pitches and densities, so the listening experience in the space constantly changes.